-D.3.1.1 Construction shall be of glass reinforced polyester resin and shall be in accordance with the relevant general arrangement and construction plans and specification.
-The use of fibres other than glass is prohibited in the construction of the hull or deck.
+- D.3.1.1 Construction shall be of glass reinforced plastic using any type of resin and shall be in accordance with the relevant general arrangement and construction plans and specification.
+The use of fibres other than E-Glass is prohibited in the construction of the hull or deck.
 The builder shall construct the hull by installing the backbone, stringers, bulkheads and floor before it leaves the mould.
-The hull and the deck shall be assembled with the deck in the approved mould or in a jig approved by an official measurer appointed by the MNA or an International Measurer and approved by the ISA.
-In either case the necessary support shall be given so that the sheerline is as shown on the plans.
-Such support shall be approved by an official measurer appointed by the MNA or an international measurer and approved by the ISA.

-D.3.1.2 Production moulds for hull, backbone, deck and rudder shall be made from GRP plugs obtained from the one current official GRP master mould.
+The hull and the deck shall be assembled with the deck in the approved mould or in a jig approved by an International Measurer.
+In either case the necessary support shall be given so that the sheerline is as shown on Soling Class Rules PART III APPENDICES Official Plans.
+Such support shall be approved by an international measurer. - D.3.1.2 Production moulds for hull, backbone, deck and rudder shall be made from GRP plugs obtained from the one current official GRP master mould.
 The casting pattern for the fin keel shall be of aluminium cast from the one current official master pattern.
 The Class Chief Measurer shall measure and issue a certificate giving the dimensions of each plug, keel pattern and rudder mould.
 Such dimensions shall be within a tolerance of half the permitted building tolerances.
 The shape and form of the patterns, plugs and moulds shall not be amended or altered unless specifically authorised by World Sailing.
 The primary control shall be by means of a single uniform source of plugs and moulds.